Tara Janzen’s Crazy Fun World: Bad Boys, Hot Cars & Big Guns

 Tara: I received some great news this week.
 I’ve just gotten the rights back to RIVER OF EDEN, an adventure/romance on the Amazon River called by Romantic Times “One of THE most breathtaking and phenomenal adventure tales to come along in years!”
 I’m very excited to be getting that book ready for its new e-book release.
 I’ve got new material for the book that wasn’t in the original publication, and I think readers are going to love getting to know Will Travers and Annie Parrish a little bit better.
 For any readers who fell in love with the Steele Street crew in the CRAZY/LOOSE books, RIVER OF EDEN will be fabulous fun.

 Krista: High praise indeed for RIVER OF EDEN.
 I’ll be looking forward to adding that title and your other re-releases to my Kindle library!
 Thanks for joining us today, Tara!

 Tara is giving away an e-copy or print copy of the Steele Street thriller of your choice to one lucky commenter so tell us about your favorite CRAZY/LOOSE characters, dream cars, weapons, songs for chop shop boys, or any burning gotta-know questions for Tara.
 What’s on your mind?

 Be sure to visit us on Thursday to find out if you’re the winner!

-About Krista HallDebut novel BROKEN PLACES won the 2013 RWA Golden Heart ® Award
+About Krista HallAuthor of RWA Golden Heart ® Award for BROKEN PLACES

 Posted on January 31, 2012, in Author Interview, Guest blog and tagged American Muscle Cars, black ops, Crazy Hot, Krista Hall, Loose Ends, romantic suspense novels, Steele Street Series, Tara Janzen.
 Bookmark the permalink.
 61 Comments.